 Wants to accelerate digitalisation in the public sector and business with fewer bureaucratic barriers.

-Intern uro om formandskabet: tre formænd på under to år (Ellemann-Jensen, Stephanie Lose, Troels Lund Poulsen) har svækket partiets stabilitet og image.
+Intern uro om formandskabet med tre formænd på under to år (Ellemann-Jensen, Stephanie Lose, Troels Lund Poulsen) har svækket partiets stabilitet og offentlige image.

-Konkurrence fra Liberal Alliance, Konservative og Danmarksdemokraterne presser Venstre i alle politiske retninger og gør det svært at finde et unikt politisk rum.
+Konkurrence fra Liberal Alliance, Konservative og Danmarksdemokraterne presser Venstre fra alle sider og gør det svært at finde et unikt politisk rum.